- Mental health care terminology

 There are references in the Colonial Secretary's correspondence to patients being admitted to mental health facilities during the 19th century, after 1825.
 Documents include warrants of admission.
 The Colonial Secretary's correspondence can be accessed using the indexes and registers and Joan Reese's Index to Convicts and Others.

-A number of State managed mental health facilities have not transferred all their records to State Archives.
-These facilities include Bloomfield Hospital at Orange, Morisset Hospital, Stockton Hospital at Newcastle and Kenmore Hospital near Goulburn.
-If the records are found not to be part of the State archives collection we will refer you to the appropriate agency to make further enquiries.
+A number of State managed mental health facilities have not transferred all their records to NSW State Archives.
+These facilities include Bloomfield Hospital at Orange, Stockton Hospital at Newcastle and Kenmore Hospital near Goulburn.
+If the records are found not to be part of the State Archives Collection we will refer you to the appropriate agency to make further enquiries.

 Patient-identifyng records more than 110 years old are Open to Public Access (OPA).
 You can access the records in the reading room.